- Cancer, sex, and sexuality

 - During chemo, a person with an infusion catheter sometimes worries that sexual activity will harm it.
 As long as you take care not to rub against it, sex should not cause any problems.

-- When you are being treated for cancer, there are often times when your immune system is not working as well as it should.
+- When you’re being treated for cancer, there are often times when your immune system isn’t working as well as it should.
 This may happen during radiation or chemo.
 At such times, it may be easier for you to get all kinds of infections.
 Again, ask your doctor if sexual contact puts you at too much risk for infection.
-Most doctors say that if you are well enough to be out in public, you are well enough to have sex.
-If you are in the hospital because of weak immunity, ask your doctor’s advice on kissing, cuddling, or sexual touching.
+Most doctors say that if you’re well enough to be out in public, you’re well enough to have sex.
+If you’re in the hospital because of weak immunity, ask your doctor’s advice on kissing, cuddling, or sexual touching.

 - There are things you can do to try to prevent urinary tract infections.
 Some of the bacteria that can start infections in the urinary tract or genital area may wash away if you urinate a few minutes after sex.
 You might even want to drink a glass of water before you make love, so it will be easier to urinate afterward.

-- If you notice any sores, bumps, or warts on your partner’s genitals, or any unusual fluids or discharge, you should ask for an explanation of the symptom and decide whether it is safe to have sex.
-But you should not expect to be able to screen your partner for sexually transmitted diseases (STDs) before having sex.
-Remember that most STDs never cause signs or symptoms you can see.
+- If you notice any sores, bumps, or warts on your partner’s genitals, or any unusual fluids or discharge, you should ask for an explanation of the symptom and decide whether it’s safe to have sex.
+But you should not expect to be able to screen your partner for sexually transmitted infections (STIs) before having sex.
+Remember that most STIs never cause signs or symptoms you can see.
 The only way to detect most of them is to go to the doctor and ask to be tested for them.
-And often the person with an STD does not even know they have it.
-You can reduce your chances of getting an STD if you wear a latex condom for oral, vaginal, or anal sex.
+And often the person with an STI doesn’t even know they have it.
+You can reduce your chances of getting an STI if you wear a latex or plastic condom for oral, vaginal, or anal sex.

 Do other people with cancer feel shame or guilt?